fschrofner/glassdoor/readme.md

 ##Build Instructions
 Glassdoor uses the wonderful [Gradle](https://gradle.org/) build system to realise its builds.
-In order to build glassdoor yourself, it should be sufficient to open a terminal window in the root directory and call `gradle build` there.
+In order to build glassdoor yourself, it should be sufficient to open a terminal window in the root directory and call `./gradlew build` there.
 You will find a ready-to-use version of glassdoor, compressed as tar and zip file, inside `build/distributions` after the build process.
 Just take either one, extract it and call `bin/glassdoor`.
-If you want to run glassdoor directly (for development purposes, for example) just call `gradle run` in the root directory.
+If you want to run glassdoor directly (for development purposes, for example) just call `./gradlew run` in the root directory.
 Here you go, your self-compiled version of glassdoor is up and running (hopefully)!

 ###Ensime